facebook/flow/website/en/docs/react/children.md

 ## Only allowing a specific element type as children. <a class="toc" id="toc-only-allowing-a-specific-element-type-as-children" href="#toc-only-allowing-a-specific-element-type-as-children"></a>

 Sometimes you only want a specific component as the children to your React component.
-This often happens when are building a table component which needs specific column children components, or a tab bar which needs specific configuration for each tab.
+This often happens when you are building a table component which needs specific column children components, or a tab bar which needs specific configuration for each tab.
 One such tab bar component that uses this pattern is React Native's `<TabBarIOS>` component.